Denominacion de Origen

 Planted in 1900 on ungrafted (original) rootstock.

 Vatan is the pure representation of the oldest clone of Tempranillo in Spain, from some of the oldest ungrafted vines in the country, located in the only Spanish D.O. that completely resisted the phylloxera plague.
 During the Middle Ages, Toro was Spain’s most famous winemaking region.
 Mentioned in literature by Alfonso IX (King of León, 12th c.), Juan Ruiz the Archpriest of Hita, Quevedo, Luis de Góngora, and Miguel de Cervantes.
 In 14th Century Sevilla, the sale of any foreign wine was prohibited, save the wines of Toro.
 These wines accompanied Spanish explorers to the New World.
 D.O.
-Toro was rediscovered by the Numanthia project, masterminded by Jorge Ordóñez and the Eguren family.
+Toro was rediscovered in the 1990's by the Numanthia project, masterminded by Jorge Ordóñez and the Eguren family.